browserengineering/book/book/animations.md

 descendant content will lay out as it if has an infinite width.
 Extra long words can also cause horizontal overflow.

 Implementing `width` and `height` turns out to be pretty easy.
 Instead of setting the width of a layout object to the widest it can be before recursing, use the specified width instead.
+And likewise for `height`.
 Then, descendants will use that width for their sizing automatically.

 Start by implementing a `style_length` helper method that applies a restricted length (either in the horizontal or vertical dimension) if it's